paquettm/paquettm/Job_Search_Strategies.md

 Job search strategies in the tech industry have evolved significantly, and it's crucial to adopt a multi-faceted approach to land your ideal role.

+Before we develop the general strategy, let's quickly go through any known specific strategies.

+## Video Game Industry

+Any studio will be looking for some code sample(s) and maybe even a video demo of a project; you must have a video game project on GitHub available to share anytime.
+Students work to figure out their own projects, so writing a game development doc, even high level, shows a comprehension and ability beyond what can be communicated verbally; include a GDD in your video game project repository.

+# ...
+And In General
 ## Networking at Meetups

 One of the most powerful job search strategies is networking, particularly at tech meetups and conferences.